Tuurlijk/TYPO3.Homestead/README.md

 * [1.2.typo3.neos](http://1.2.typo3.neos)
 * [dev-master.typo3.neos](http://dev-master.typo3.neos)

 Currently the sites are not fully setup yet.
 You will need to run through the install tools by hand.
-Thisl will be simplified later on.
+This will be simplified later on.

 The database credentials can be found in `roles/mariadb/vars/main.yml`.
 The typo3 user has access to all database.
 The install tool password is the TYPO3 default.